 You see a lot of those cases with respect to the quality of something that is being built.
-To take the example of an airplane again, if an airplane engine is supposed to do “X”, or be up to some kind of standard, all that’s going to have to be confirmed through inspections.
-Somebody has to look at the metal and x-ray the metal and sign off on it’s being up to specifications.
-Sometimes those documents get faked, and that can be a difficult case to prove because you have to show that everybody knew that it wasn’t up to specifications.
-You have to have somebody on the inside who knows they were faking the specifications, or faking the inspection of those specifications.
+To take the example of an airplane again, if an airplane engine is supposed to do “X”, or be up to some kind of standard, all that is going to have to be confirmed through inspections.
+Somebody has to look at the metal and x-ray the metal and sign off on it is being up to specifications.
+Sometimes those documents get faked, and that can be a difficult case to prove because you have to show that everybody knew that it was not up to specifications.
+You have to have somebody on the inside who knows they were faking the specifications or faking the inspection of those specifications.

 What to Do After Witnessing Defense Contractor Fraud

 The first thing someone who wants to file a False Claims Act case regarding defense contractor fraud should do is get counsel.
 There has been a big push by the people who represent big business to say that individuals should report it internally.
 Before anyone takes any action, however, they should talk to an attorney about what their rights are.

 I recently received a call from a fellow attorney who was distraught because his client acted before talking to an attorney and told the government about a serious fraud, but did not file anything.
 The government filed a case, so the government is going to collect money, and that the client does not have a way to share in the recovery.

 In light of all that, the first thing someone should do is talk to an attorney.
 They can help them and advise them as to what their rights are under myriad different laws that might protect them if they want to report.
 Or they may be able to make a report to the government under a whistleblower reward law.
 Either way, people should not go this alone.
 The pressure and the stress associated with going through something like this without legal advice is difficult.
 Most lawyers will talk to someone, at least for some initial advice, without charging much.